-Skin picking due to excessive crack cocaine use has become more common as more people use crack problematically and we are now seeing a variety of health issues arise because of it.
-However, skin picking through stimulant overuse is complex.
-Medically, skin picking in this context is seen as a compulsive foraging response (CICF – ‘cocaine induced compulsive foraging’) but the compulsion to skin pick has also been called psychogenic excoriation, delusional parasitosis, self-inflicted dermatoses, dermatillomania, formication, or hypoesthesia; which is quite surprising considering that there has been so little research on the subject.
+Skin picking due to excessive crack cocaine use (or amphetamines) has become more common as more people use crack and meth problematically and we are now seeing a variety of health issues arise because of it.
+However, skin picking through stimulant overuse is really quite complex.
+Medically, skin picking in this context is known as a compulsive foraging response (CICF – ‘cocaine induced compulsive foraging’) but the compulsion to skin pick has also been called psychogenic excoriation, delusional parasitosis, self-inflicted dermatoses, dermatillomania, formication, or hypoesthesia; which is quite surprising considering that there has been so little research on the subject.

 It’s characteristics include excessive scratching, picking, gouging, lancing, digging and squeezing of normal or slightly marred skin.
 Most commonly picked are fingernails, face, lips, scalp, arms and legs.
-This is because drugs like cocaine, methylephenidate, phenelzine amphetamine and anticholinergic drugs often produce increased nerve activity – tactile sensations like burning, tingling and crawling (worms under the skin) that can lead to skin picking.
-It might help to know that in (involuntary) drug trials, excessive doses of amphetamines were administered to horses, rats and dogs, all which led to self-injurious behaviour – excessive grooming, licking, pawing etc. So while it is clearly a chemical reaction to the drugs you’re taking, (there is really nothing under your skin) it can however, be closely linked with psychological issues such as extreme anxiety or childhood trauma.
+This is because drugs like cocaine, methylephenidate (Ritalin), phenelzine, amphetamine and anticholinergic drugs often produce increased nerve activity – actual tactile sensations like burning, tingling and crawling (that feel like worms just under the skin) that can lead to skin picking.
+It might help to know that in (involuntary) drug trials, excessive doses of amphetamines were administered to horses, rats and dogs, all which led to self-injurious behaviour – which manifested as excessive grooming, licking, pawing etc. So while it is clearly a chemical reaction to the drugs you’re taking, (there is really nothing under your skin but it is understandable that you feel like there is something there, as nerve endings over react) it can however, be closely linked with psychological issues such as extreme anxiety or childhood trauma.
 So why do some people skin pick excessively, where others don’t?
 And why is it most common in Caucasian women?

 Studies suggest that it’s a coping mechanism for dealing with emotional pain.
 Physical pain distracts the individual and can help to alleviate feelings of guilt through self punishment.
 Many S-P’s (skin pickers) report increased levels of tension prior to skin picking and a sense of relief or satisfaction following the picking.
 Some experience an altered state of consciousness whilst picking – resembling a dissocialised state.
 However, lack of pain during picking episodes may also be related to opioid dysregulation.
 We can see elevated levels of B-endorphin in S-Ps, because pain, in this case through self-injurious behaviour, leads to the release of B-endorphins, which in turn leads to the release of tension.